 New Zealand and Australia have the dubious honour of experiencing one of the highest incidences of skin cancer.
 Their conventional treatment is often painful, mutilating and expensive.
 I present a “do-it-yourself” local technique for treating basal cell carcinomas that is simple, cheap, pain-free, based on scientific evidence and that does not interfere with any other treatment that could be needed in the future.

-Basal Cell Carcinomas (BCC) are the most common skin cancers originating in the epidermis.
+Basal Cell Carcinomas (BCC) are the most common skin cancers (Homeopathy Treatment for Skin Cancer) originating in the epidermis.
 Basal cell carcinomas originate in the basal layer of keratinocytes, which is the deepest cell layer of the epidermis.
 Squamous cell carcinomas (SCC) stem from the more superficial layers of keratinocytes.
 Based on their histology, the lesions called Actinic Keratosis appear to be early stages of Squamous Cell Carcinoma (1).
 Sun exposure with cumulative effect, old burns scars, ultra-violet exposure as in tanning beds and PUVA therapy for psoriasis, local radiotherapy, arsenic exposure and smoking are all considered as etiological factors in the appearance of those skin cancers.

 BCCs are classified as nodular, infiltrative, superficial apparently multifocal and mixed in terms of growth pattern.
 They remain local, rarely if ever metastasize but can become enormous in size and ulcerate, giving a picture of “Ulcus Rodens” (eroding ulcer).
 SCCs do metastasize in around 4% of cases, but otherwise seem to have the same aetiology and the same local behaviour.
 Here is a more detailed classification of BCC for those who are interested:

 - Cystic basal-cell carcinoma

 - Micronodular basal-cell carcinoma